it-projects-llc/addons-dev/pos_printer_network/doc/index.rst

   * In Order Printers Add an item (New printer)
   * Click ``[Save]``
   * Specify the proxy server IP address of the POS Box
-  * Specify the proxy server IP address of the Network printer for receipt printer
+  * Specify the IP address of the Network printer for receipt printer

 Usage
 =====